 Greece is blessed with numerous beautiful islands and it is recommended to visit at least two islands on the same journey.
 While flying between islands is theoretically fast, we recommend taking a ferry.
 Greece has a long history of operating safe ferries and travelling on the sea is comfortable.
-During summers, the sea is quite calm.
+During summer, the sea is quite calm.

 Have you travelled by ferry in Greece?
 Comment below!